 Can I make courgette fritters ahead of time?

-Do I need to peel the courgettes?
+Do I need to peel the courgettes first?

 Courgette Fritters